Steven Ginsberg named managing editor of The Washington Post, rounding out senior management team

 The appointment of Ginsberg was announced by Executive Editor Sally Buzbee and rounds out her senior team.
 She joined The Post in May and began reorganizing the newsroom’s management beginning in the fall.

 Ginsberg, 49, will be the fourth and final managing editor on The Post’s masthead.
 He joins Cameron Barr, named senior managing editor by Buzbee in October; Managing Editor Krissah Thompson; and Managing Editor and Chief Product Officer Kat Downs Mulder.
-Thompson and Downs were named managing editors by Buzbee’s predecssor, Martin Baron.
+Thompson and Downs were named managing editors by Buzbee’s predecessor, Martin Baron.
 It was previously announced that current Managing Editor Tracy Grant will return to reporting in 2022.

 Ginsberg has worked at The Post throughout his entire professional career, beginning upon graduation from the University of Virginia in 1994.
 He began in a position about as far removed from the masthead as possible, as a nighttime copy aide in the Metro and Financial sections.
 Among his duties were updating the winning lottery numbers and ferrying copies of the paper from the press room to the newsroom five times a night.